Medicinal chemists play a vital role in the process of drug discovery, helping to create new and more effective medicines

 - the ability to plan and manage your own work effectively

 - patience and resilience to cope with a scientific process that can involve considerable trial and error

 - problem-solving skills to develop new and improved scientific solutions

 - computational skills to manage data and potentially to create scientific models and simulations

 - effective project management skills.

-Relevant work experience can be a significant advantage and many employers will actively seek students with experience in addition to their academic qualifications.
-A number of companies offer year in industry placements which can be an excellent way of getting some really in-depth training, experience and skills.
+Some companies offer year in industry placements, which can be an excellent way of getting in-depth training, experience and skills.

 Summer placements, internships and informal work experience or shadowing are other good ways of gaining experience.
 Some larger companies offer structured summer placement or insight programmes, while others can be contacted directly to enquire about informal opportunities.

-You can also gain valuable experience through summer research placements in universities and even doing specialist undergraduate modules or research projects can help to develop and demonstrate a relevant skillset.
+You can also gain valuable experience through summer research placements in universities.
+Even doing specialist undergraduate modules or research projects can help to develop and demonstrate a relevant skill set.

 Any experience which develops your lab skills, gives you an insight into the pharmaceutical industry, improves your knowledge and understanding of synthetic organic chemistry, or helps develop your broader transferable skills is valuable.